-Arnaud Martin has been a Board member of the MTPA from 1997 to 2014, Chairman from January 2015 to December 2016 and Board member from 28 April 2017.
+member of the MTPA from 1997 to Analyst and then to Lead Analyst.
+2014, Chairman from January 2015 to December 2016 and Board member from 28 April 2017.
 He is also the Chairman of the Mauritius Film Development Corporation.

-Mr Martin was chairman of the Association des hôteliers et restaurateurs de L'île Maurice (AHRIM) in 1996/97 and 2003/04, equally Chairman of World Leisure Holidays in South Africa and Solea Vacances in France, with a joint turnover of roughly US\$ 50 million.
+Association des hôteliers et restaurateurs de L'île Maurice (AHRIM) in South Africa and Solea Vacances specialization in Finance. in France, with a joint turnover of roughly US\$ 50 million.
 He obtained twice the Leading Hotel of the World chairman's award for outstanding Public Relation campaigns.
-He was as well once honoured with the American Advertising Award.
+He was as in the organic growth of the national well once honoured with the American years in office.
+He has a wide experience In 1987, Mr Martin joined Pullman of Commander of the Order of the Star and Key of the Indian Ocean for distinguished service to the tourism industry in Mauritius.